laravel/docs/events.md

 #### Customizing The Queue Connection & Queue Name

-If you would like to customize the queue connection, queue name and queue delay time used by an event listener, you may define `$connection`, `$queue` and `$delay` properties on your listener class:
+If you would like to customize the queue connection, queue name, or queue delay time of an event listener, you may define the `$connection`, `$queue`, or `$delay` properties on your listener class:

     <?php